Acquiring Bank Services: Your Handbook for Merchants

 Every acquirer charges a series of fees, sometimes referred to as a merchant discount rate.
 These merchant service fees are typically a percentage per volume of transactions.

-To illustrate this concept, the top 10 acquiring bank examples active in the US and their merchant service fees include:
+To illustrate this concept, the top 10 acquiring banks active in the US and their merchant service fees (as of this writing) include:

 Acquiring Bank | Annual Transaction Volume (Approx). | Merchant Account Fees |